-23 years ago yesterday I answered, “I do” to a question that seemed basic enough.
+23 years ago this week I answered, “I do” to a question that seemed basic enough.

 And marriage, like life, is lived out on a continuum.
 The beginning really looks nothing like the end.
 And, while I pray my marriage is nowhere near its end, I’m very grateful it looks nothing like it did in the beginning.
 Or even the middle, for that matter.